curtild/SSRS-Projects/EmployeeAnniversaries/readme.md

 ### <em>Report Sample — Employee Anniversaries</em>
 #### 👋 Report Description

 #### Nearly every HR department celebrates employee anniversaries.
-This project is a sample of a typical form letter designed in SSRS.
+This project is a sample form letter typically designed in SSRS.
 #### While building this project, I tried to keep the concept simple.
 The report contains a drop down selection box to allow a user to select any given month to generate employee anniversary letters.
 Typically, I've designed this report with conditional SQL to select records for the next month ahead, in order to mail letters in advance.
 #### Data contained in the report comes from <a href="">Microsoft's AdventureWorks 2017 sample database</a>.
 (No proprietary data to worry with!)
 #### 👋 Report Design